almende/eve/implementations/java/setups.md

 {% endhighlight %}

 This configuration file can be read in the main class of the application.
 Eve offers a configuration structure, based on Jackson's Json DOM, which can parse and expand this configuration into agents.
 The 'extends' fields are special, they refer to another part of the DOM (as a path from the root node).
 The expand() method of the Eve configuration can replace these fields by the part of the tree they refer to.
+By default Eve provides a main method in the com.almende.eve.deploy.Boot class, which loads the configuration from a given yaml file.

-The main class is given below:
+You can create such a main class yourself as follows:

 {% highlight java %}
 public class Example {